 I want to applaud functional medicine for taking a bold step in the right direction and moving away from a limited ‘far-left’ viewpoint.
 I am not against it, and think there are wonderful functional medicine doctors doing fabulous work and healing people.
 This article is mainly to show the difference and allow others to gain knowledge.
 From there, they can make the best decision for their health and ultimately, better their lives.

-https://casparszulc.com/wp-content/uploads/2019/05/This-is-Not-Functional-Medicine-V1.jpg12811920Caspar SzulcCaspar Szulc2019-05-24 23:13:392023-11-02 20:36:31This is Not Functional Medicine.
+http://casparszulc.com/wp-content/uploads/2019/05/This-is-Not-Functional-Medicine-V1.jpg12811920Caspar SzulcCaspar Szulc2019-05-24 23:13:392023-11-02 20:36:31This is Not Functional Medicine.
 What is Innovative Medicine?

 Medicine is asking all the wrong questions, and we’ve been programmed to follow along and ask those same wrong questions when it comes to our health.
 The whole situation reminds me of a scene from Moneyball where Johan Hill’s character Peter Brand is explaining what’s wrong with the way baseball players are being managed and selected to Brad Pitt’s character Billy Beane (see below for video).
 Read more

-https://casparszulc.com/wp-content/uploads/2014/08/Medicine-is-asking-all-the-wrong-questions.jpg12801920Caspar SzulcCaspar Szulc2019-04-02 17:12:172023-11-02 20:36:31Medicine is Asking All the Wrong Questions
+http://casparszulc.com/wp-content/uploads/2014/08/Medicine-is-asking-all-the-wrong-questions.jpg12801920Caspar SzulcCaspar Szulc2019-04-02 17:12:172023-11-02 20:36:31Medicine is Asking All the Wrong Questions

 It is the holy grail of medicine – the diagnosis.
 TV shows like ‘House‘